hapax/hapax.github.io/assets/chandra.md

 2. <a href="#sec-2">Quantum gas</a>
    1. <a href="#sec-2-1">One-dimensional box</a>
    2. <a href="#sec-2-2">Three-dimensional box</a>
+3. <a href="#sec-3">Stars</a>

 ## 1. Introduction <a id="sec-1" name="sec-1"></a>

 In quantum mechanics, only certain energy levels are allowed to be occupied.
 We say that energy is *quantized*.
 A familiar example is the atom, where the various shells --- s, p, d, f, and so on --- are successively populated as the atomic number gets larger.
 The structure of these levels is complicated, and the electrons in an atom can also interact.